 Within the broader governance framework, the Board Committees carry out the main responsibility for best practice of risk management and oversight.
 The BRC oversees the establishment of the risk appetite framework, risk capacity and risk appetite statement.
 The BRC is also responsible for coordinating with other board committees for monitoring compliance with the requirements of the regulatory authorities in various countries in which the Group operates.
-BRC is supported by three management level committees - Group Risk Committee (GRC), Group Asset Liability Committee (GALCO) and the Group Compliance Oversight Committee (GCOC).
+BRC is supported by two management level committees - Group Risk Committee (GRC) and Group Asset Liability Committee (GALCO).
+The Board Compliance Committee is supported by Group Compliance Oversight Committee (GCOC).